13 Frightfully Useful Campaign Ideas

 1. Carve Out Your Plan

-First and foremost, one of the most helpful things that you can do for yourself and your business is creating a plan for your campaigns in advance.
+First and foremost, one of the most helpful things that you can do for yourself and your business is to create a plan for your campaigns in advance.
 The beauty of creating a campaign calendar is that it can be adapted and changed as you go.
 You would also be surprised at how much you can set up and automate in advance during quieter periods, giving you peace of mind that you are getting your message out and maximising your peak times without the added pressure.
 Your plan also serves as a handy reference point annually; you don’t have to reinvent the wheel every year completely!

 2. Boo!
 Surprise and Delight Your Best Customers